27 Questions to Validate Your Business Problem for Entrepreneurs

 So, which comes first?
 The problem.
 Even though ideas (i.e. insights) often seem to spark out of nowhere, they actually come from a complex and seemingly magical interaction and of problem data and experience, solutions for other problems, and your personal knowledge bank.
 POOF!
 All of a sudden, you have an idea.
 The underlying processes happen so quickly and subconsciously, that you believe the idea just came to you.

 At this point, your mission is to figure out what problem your idea solves.
-This poses a challenge to many, but it is critical you understand your problem clearly before you move on, or else you risk possibly solving the wrong problem for the right customer or the right problem for the wrong customer.
+This poses a challenge to many, but it is critical you understand your problem clearly before you move on, or else you risk possibly solving the wrong one for the right customer or the right one for the wrong customer.

 What to Research When Obsessing Over Problems